 While visitors and generic leads are at the very top of your sales funnel, a marketing qualified lead is a little further down the road to becoming a customer.

 After the marketing team determines a lead is qualified, their ‘job’ with this lead is done.
-It will then be passed on to the sales team so they can run a deeper evaluation.
+It will then be passed on to the sales team so they can run a deeper evaluation, entering in the sales pipeline process.

 To get to this point of the marketing/sales funnel the leads must necessarily have gone through the previous phases of the lead qualification process.